wellfreire/wellfreire.github.io/about/en/index.md

 - **Best Practices**: I really appreciate the study and application of best practices for developing.
 It's kind of a cliche repeating about that, but is for sure a cliche that is worth being echoed.
 In a day-to-day routine is quite easy to forget about some good guidelines.
 Therefore, trying to keep this flame alive is such a challenge, mainly when working within a team -- that I believe it's the reality of the majority of us.
 Thus, I really think this is a topic that deserves highlight as a study area, even seeming so obvious.

-- **REST APIs**: Although this is one of the biggest buzz words in the last years among developers, IMHO REST is a topic that deserves as much buzzing as necessary in order to achieve the attention it needs to.
+- **REST**: Although this is one of the biggest buzz words in the last years among developers, IMHO REST is a topic that deserves as much buzzing as necessary in order to achieve the attention it needs to.
 I really believe that this is more than a fashion theme and should be faced as first-class subject for anyone working with web development.

 - **Other languages**: I have already learned a bit on Java (mainly applied for Android) and Ruby (with Rails 3), besides a little bit on C (as part of university curriculum) and C++ (more recent on an attempt for not being completely analphabet on it).
 But more recently -- once PHP already serves me very well for my prime working platform, the Web --, I'm very interested on learning another completely different programming language, inclusive by changing from the comfort zone of the widespread OO paradigm and going into a completly new one.
 As part of this shifting interest the functional paradigm has been the main focus, where I'm trying to grasp some general concepts and elect a language for going deeper (very soon I wanna post something about it).